Search

 Do you find yourself rushing every morning, racing around like crazy to make yourself presentable for work, and trying to get the family and yourself out the door on time?
 Putting a little structure around those morning activities can prevent you from starting every day with heart-racing, frantic activity.

-Start by jotting down what has to happen and who has to do it.
-Then, put a fairly accurate time estimate to each of those activities.
-Now, does it fit in your time window?
-If not, you need to either do some of those activities the evening before or get up earlier.
+Start by jotting down what needs to happen and who has to do it.
+Then, assign a fairly accurate time estimate for each activity.
+Does it fit in your time window?
+If not, do some of those activities the evening before or get up earlier.

-If you start the day with frantic energy, you’ve run out of energy before you even begin.
-Plus, you aren’t able to enjoy life with those you share it with.
-You’re too rushed to have a conversation with your son about how nervous he is to present his first book report to his class.
+If you start the day with frantic energy, you’ll run out of energy before you even begin.
+Plus, you won’t be able to enjoy life with those you share it with.
+You’ll be too rushed to have a conversation with your son about how nervous he is to present his first book report to his class.

 Putting some structure around your mornings can truly aid in your productivity throughout the day.